 I was pretty sure that the recipe was wrong and even if it wasn’t wrong, it would probably suck.
 How could that be good?

 Oh how wrong I was.
-The end result is a very simple breakfast that is some sort of delicious cross between polenta and a pancake.
+The end result is that these Apple Hoecakes make for a very simple breakfast that is some sort of delicious cross between polenta and a pancake.
 To lighten it up a bit, I added some shredded apple to mine which I guess makes it fancy compared to the original!

 1) Stir together cornmeal, salt, and sugar in a medium bowl.
 Add boiling water, stir, and let sit for 10 minutes.

 2) Shred apple and toss with lemon juice to prevent browning.